USCbiostats/BinaryDosage/README.md

 <span style="font-family:Courier">snpcolumns</span> parameter to have
 the value <span style="font-family:Courier">c(0L, 2L:5L)</span>.
 To
-convert the GEN data sets to binary dosage data sets, the names of the input and output files are passed to gentobd along with the needed value for snpcolumns.
+convert the GEN data sets to binary dosage data sets, the names of the input and output files are passed to
+<span style="font-family:Courier">gentobd</span> along with the needed
+value for snpcolumns.

 The following commands convert the two GEN files into binary dosage files.